mikeadimech/Breast_Cancer_Detection_DBT/README.md

 ## Description

-This project investigates the application of transfer learning using a Transformer-based and CNN architecture, specifically on Digital Breast Tomosynthesis (DBT) images.
+This project investigates the application of Transformer and CNN architectures via Transfer Learning for Breast Cancer Detection, specifically on Digital Breast Tomosynthesis (DBT) images.
 The dataset used was obtained from the [Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=64685580).

 ## Getting Started